 - Not providing communication transparency in case of a dispute or conflict.

-Number Six: School Events Facilitate Positive School Communities.
+School Events Facilitate Positive School Communities.
 School Communication Includes Events Engagement.

 With her framework of six types of involvement in creating school-family partnerships, Epstein reminds us to consider school events broadly as tools to facilitate partnership building.
 She sees parenting support as a cornerstone of school-home partnerships, and reminds that school events should include hosting parenting workshops, seminars, and courses.
 Likewise, schools can promote local community events that support parenting and education.
 (2009, Epstein and Ass., p.
 16-17)